 Did You Know?

-Did you know that over 3,000 miles of streams and waterways are unhealthy in the Cumberland River Basin?
+Did you know that over 3,000 miles of streams and waterways are affected by pollution in the Cumberland River Basin?
 That’s roughly the distance from Portland, Maine to Portland, Oregon!

 No matter where you live in the basin, each and every one of us impacts the health of our waterways.
+Did we mention you can check the health of your creek on CRC’s iCreek?
 The good news is that we also have the power to protect and restore the water we depend on.

 Agree to adopt and care for a local stream segment, no less than 0.5 miles, for the period of 2 years